ibm-cloud-docs/key-protect/concepts/quantum-safe-cryptography.md

 {:important: .important}
 {:term: .term}

-# Introduction to quantum safe TLS
+# Introduction to Quantum-safe Cryptography in TLS
-{: #quantum-safe-cryptography-introduction}
+{: #quantum-safe-cryptography-tls-introduction}

 You can use {{site.data.keyword.keymanagementservicefull}} to protect your in-transit data from quantum computer attacks.
 {: #shortdesc}

-## What is quantum safe cryptography?
+## What is Quantum Safe Cryptography?
 {: #quantum-safe-cryptography}

-Quantum safe cryptography, also called post quantum cryptography, is a new generation of the public-key cryptographic system, which is under active development.
-Quantum safe cryptography will be resistant against attacks by quantum computers as well as classic computers.
+Quantum safe Cryptography, also known as post Quantum Cryptography, is a new generation of the public-key cryptographic system that is undergoing NIST evaluation.
+These new post Quantum Cryptographic algorithms are based on hard mathematical problems that even large quantum computers cannot break.

-When quantum safe cryptographic algorithms are used in Transport Layer Security (TLS) protocol, the security of key exchange negotiation between client and server get enhanced over current RSA or ECC algorithms.
+Using these post Quantum Cryptographic algorithms for TLS communication, the security of the key exchange negotiated between the client and server are expected to have higher security levels than the current RSA and ECC algorithms.
+However NIST hast not standardized the algorithms, until then
+{{site.data.keyword.keymanagementserviceshort}} will adopt a hybrid method to use both post-quantum and current ECC algorithms combined.

-## Why is quantum safe TLS important?
+## Why is Quantum Safe TLS important?
 {: #quantum-safe-cryptography-importance}

 As quantum computing continues to evolve and advance, a large quantum computer will be